rajhraval/Evolving/README.md

 ## Key Takeaways
 - Using Swift Package Manager making it a practice
-- Learning about Node.js and json-server for the mock server
+- Learning about Node.js and json-server for the mock server (obviously with the help of LLMs)